aadilmallick/my-notes-docusaurus/docs/ai-engineering/08-claude-code.md

 > [!NOTE]
 > A skill body is read **only when the skill fires**.
 But once it fires, **the body stays in the conversation for the rest of the session**.
 It is not unloaded when the task ends.

+Even with progressive disclosure, if you have a lot of skills that still bloats up your context window by wasting 10k tokens to load all the skill front matter.

+> [!NOTE]
+> One skill costs nothing.
+Sixty skills rot your context the same way a bloated `CLAUDE.md` does, before you have typed a word.
+And skills that fire on their own are wrong for anything you want to time yourself, like deploying, publishing, or sending an invoice.

+Here's a three-step process to add these properties to your front matter, so that you can scope and control when a scope gets loaded.

 Here are the optional properties in the frontmatter you have:

 - `allowedTools`: a list of claude code tools the skill has approved access for.
 - `paths`: a list of glob patterns of filepaths that if referenced in the conversation or Claude needs to do some work with files matched by those patterns, then it will activate the skill, as long as the description of the skill also matches the query in similarity.
+- `disable-model-invocation: true`: ensures that a skill should only run when you deliberately invoke it as a slash command: deploy, publish, invoice, anything outward-facing.
+You can still run it as a slash command, and other skills can still call it, but Claude will never launch it on its own.
+- `user-invocable: false` for the mirror case: background knowledge Claude should load when relevant, but that is not an action you would ever launch yourself.

 > [!NOTE]
 > **Skills can use `paths:` too**